turner11/ShopSmart/README.md

  3. An SQL Server.
 For communicating with DB we are using Entity Framework.

+#Note:
+The software relays on a database.
+In order to build the database, you can run the script available [here](https://raw.github.com/turner11/ShopSmart/master/Code/BuildDbScript.sql) on an MS SQL Server
+This script assumes you do not have an existing ShopSmart db on your server

 ###Building the program
 For building the program, pull the solution out of repository.
 The built sequence is part of the sln file.